What Is Demand Planning?

 5. Produce a final forecast

 Using the combined insights, create final estimates to devise your demand planning schedule.
+Scenario planning can be used to analyse different market conditions and adjust the demand plan accordingly.

 6. Monitor performance